 Gender and conflict; conflict-related sexual violence; social transformations in war; women’s mobilization; UNSCR 1325 and Women, Peace and Security framework; women’s rights; global (gender) norms

-My research combines cross-national statistical analysis, qualitative fieldwork in Colombia, and survey experiments and falls at the intersection of political science, sociology and gender studies.
+My research combines cross-national statistical analysis, qualitative fieldwork, and survey experiments.

 Peer-reviewed journal articles